tnorris/discord-karmabot/README.txt

 This is a simple little karmabot.
 I've never wrote a discord bot before!

 How to make this vr00m:
+-1. have rvm <https://rvm.io/> installed and working -1b. have bundler <http://bundler.io/> installed and working
 0. run a close-enough-to-linux OS
 1. Visit this page and get a developer account https://discordapp.com/developers/applications/me
 2. `export DISCORD_TOKEN="the token you got on that page under 'app bot user'"`